SpaceXLaunchBot/SpaceXLaunchBot/SETUP.md

 # This is where we dump the DB to
 $ sudo mkdir /var/lib/redis
 $ sudo chown redis:redis /var/lib/redis

-# Regular users should not be able to access this location
 $ sudo chmod 770 /var/lib/redis
 ```